Kvitekvist/FUS/README.md

 ### The game is really blurry

-Should not be blurry if you enabled a sharpener (ENB/Reshade).
+Should not be blurry if you enabled a sharpener (Reshade).
 Make sure dynamic resolution is off!

 ### Why is my performance so bad?